-During his rise to fame, Murphy met and married actress Wanda Hendrix in 1949.
+During his rise to fame, Murphy met and married 21-year old actress Wanda Hendrix in 1949.
 Their marriage appeared rocky from the start and they announced their plans to divorce in 1950.
 He married again in 1951, this time to Pamela Archer, with whom he had two children.
 Plagued by insomnia and nightmares, a condition that would eventually become known as post-traumatic stress disorder, Murphy suffered from a powerful addiction to sleeping pills.

 In his later years, Audie Murphy squandered his fortune on gambling and bad investments, and was in financial ruin when he died in a plane crash on May 28, 1971.
 Murphy was buried at Arlington National Cemetery on June 7, 1971, and was given full military honors.